GIScience/openrouteservice/docs2/run-instance/installation/building-from-source.md

       cd openrouteservice
       ```

-  2. Make sure that you have java 17 set as the default Java environment.
-  3. Make sure that you have Maven installed.
   4. Download/create an OpenStreetMap pbf file on the machine.
   5. Copy the `ors-api/src/main/resources/ors-config-sample.json` file to
      the same location but renaming it to `ors-config.json`.